spring/spring/AI/Skirmish/AAI/AAI ReadMe.txt

 		- Fixed various freezes that have been caused by AAI flooding the ai interface with thousands of orders per frame

+		- Fixed a bug that could prevent AAI from rebuilding destroyed factories

 		- Bumped mod learning file version to 0.86 due to some changes in handling of amphibious units